 (c) Contaminated packaging materials such as drums, bags and bottles;

-(d) Contaminated soil; and
+(d) Contaminated soil, marine and freshwater sediment (Simpson et. al, 1996, Ator et al., 1998); and

 (e) Buried pesticides.

 Chlordecone

 Description

 Figure 3: Structure of chlordecone

 Chlordecone (CAS No. 143-50-0) is a synthetic chlorinated organic compound.
 Previously also known as Kepone, chlordecone is a highly stable, odourless, white or tan-coloured solid.
 The structure of chlordecone is shown in Figure 3 above.
 While its solubility in water is low, chlordecone readily dissolves in some organic solvents (e.g., acetone, ketone and acetic acid) and it is slightly soluble in benzene and hexane.
 Chlordecone is also a contaminant in mirex formulations and is a degradation product of mirex (Bus and Leber, 2001).
-Chlordecone is resistant to degradation in the environment.7 It is not expected to react with hydroxyl radicals in the atmosphere or to hydrolyse or photolyze.
+Chlordecone is resistant to degradation in the environment.
+It is not expected to react with hydroxyl radicals in the atmosphere or to hydrolyse or photolyze.
 Chlordecone in the air is likely to be removed by deposition of particles.
 Studies have shown that microorganisms degrade chlordecone slowly.
 Chlordecone is expected to adsorb to soil and to stick to suspended solids and sediments in water.
 Small amounts of chlordecone will evaporate from soil or water surfaces (NLM, 2004a).
 Chlordecone has a high potential for bioaccumulation in fish and other aquatic organisms (ATSDR, 1995).